Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Literature Review

-\emph{Adversarial Sensor Network Deception}:{Finally, the problem discussed in this paper has a direct analog in the optimal deception of a sensor network by an adversary, as discussed in \cite{cardenas2008research}.
-In this setting, a state-estimation sensor network \cite{mo2010false} can be misdirected through local noise injection at a fixed number of points, that will effect a subset of nodes in the vicinity.
+\emph{Adversarial Sensor Network Deception}: {Finally, the problem discussed in this paper has a direct analog in the optimal deception of a sensor network by an adversary, as discussed in \cite{cardenas2008research}.
+In this setting, a state-estimation sensor network \cite{mo2010false} can be misdirected through local noise injection at a fixed number of points, that will affect a subset of nodes in the vicinity.
 The optimal locations and patterns for the noise to affect the conclusion of the network will depend also on the dynamic information fusion model of the sensor network and its relationship with the reach of each of the noise injection points.
 This problem, too, will require the same type of exogenous influence and endogenous processing model as the opinion influence problem, as well as having the same objective structure.
-Thus, any structural results obtained will have direct implications for the adversary's optimal deception policy.}
+Thus, any structural results obtained will have direct implications for the adversary's optimal deception policy.} {The modeling approach employed in our work is, to the best of our knowledge, novel for this setting.}

-In summary, the work integrates elements of the rich literature in linear consensus protocols, spectral graph theory, and optimal control, and applies the synthesis to the problem of resource allocation in advertising, achieving strong structural guarantees and applied insights.
+In summary, {our} work integrates elements of the rich literature in linear consensus protocols, spectral graph theory, and optimal control, and applies the synthesis to the problem of resource allocation in advertising, achieving strong structural guarantees and applied insights.